 Make sure the older adult has opportunities to help with as many projects as possible around the home: sorting and folding laundry, snapping beans, setting the table – letting the person know how much his or her help is required and valued.

-At All Care In-Home Care Solutions, our home care services go beyond just providing care in the home; our caregivers are committed to helping seniors live lives full of purpose and meaning.
-For more tips on helping older adults maintain the highest quality of life, reach out to us any time at (541) 857-9195.
+At All Care In-Home Care Solutions, our senior care services go beyond just providing care in the home; our caregivers are committed to helping seniors live lives full of purpose and meaning.
+For more tips on helping older adults maintain the highest quality of life through engaging senior activities, or to learn more about our Klamath Falls senior services and the surrounding communities we serve, reach out to us any time at (541) 857-9195.